argha-paul-2002/Music-App-React/README.md

 🎵📱 **Music-App-React: Discover and Groove with the Music App Landing Page** 🎵📱

-**Music-App-React** is a captivating and fully responsive landing page for a cutting-edge Music App, skillfully crafted with React JS and enhanced with the finesse of Tailwind CSS and Chakra UI.
+**Music-App-React** is a captivating and fully responsive landing page for a cutting-edge Music App, skillfully crafted with React JS and enhanced with the finesse of Tailwind CSS.
 Embark on a musical journey like never before as you explore the world of seamless melodies and immersive beats.
 Whether you're a music lover or a trendsetting artist, Music-App-React offers an enchanting and user-friendly platform to experience the magic of music.

 🎧 **Key Features:**